yam-ai/yamflow-doc/modeling.rst

 =================

 In this activity, the data scientist designs the ML model using the selected data sets.
-For example, he or she develops various ML models based on different algorithms
+For example, he or she experiments various ML models based on different algorithms
 (e.g., neural network architectures), trains the models with the training data set,